 Office for Graduate Student Development & Diversity (OGSDD)

-We can help.
 We are committed to maintaining a supportive and inclusive academic community at the Yale Graduate School of Arts and Sciences, where students from diverse backgrounds and experiences can thrive and achieve their personal and professional goals.
 We look forward to meeting with you.

 Two Graduate School deans and several graduate student fellows are here for you.
+We work with departments and programs, faculty, staff, current students, and prospective students to answer questions and provide support and programming.
 We are available to listen sympathetically to your concerns, give practical advice, and advocate for you as you transition through the various stages of your degree program.
 Fellows can meet with you in a safe, comfortable space in the Humanities Quadrangle (Room C20), on the Medical School campus, or at the School of Public Health.
-Prospective students can schedule a telephone conversation with one of our fellows to discuss what graduate student life is really like here.
+Prospective students can schedule a conversation with one of our fellows to discuss what graduate student life is really like here.

 Yale has long thrived on diversity.
 Yale was not only the first university in North America to award PhD degrees (in 1861), but also the first in North America to award a PhD to a self-identified African American, Edward Alexander Bouchet, in the field of Physics in 1876.
 Women were admitted as candidates for the doctorate in 1892, the year when Yale Graduate School of Arts and Sciences was formally established.
 In 1894, the first cohort of seven women earned the PhD at Yale.

 The Office for Graduate Student Development and Diversity (OGSDD), formerly known as the Office for Diversity and Equal Opportunity, was established in September 2000.
 We work collaboratively and proactively with departments and programs to recruit and support the needs of diverse students as they pursue graduate study at Yale.
 OGSDD also works collaboratively with the McDougal Center offices.